Advertisement

 But what if I’m already taxed on my salary back in my home country?

-If you have a permanent remote job, you may already be paying tax on your salary back in your home country.
-Technically though, if you no longer live in that country, you shouldn’t be paying tax there.
-You should really only be paying tax in Spain if you decide to move here.
+If you have a permanent remote job, you may already be paying taxes on your salary back in your home country.
+Technically though, if you no longer live in that country, you shouldn’t be paying your taxes there.
+You should really only be paying tax in the country where you live.

 How do I register legally as a remote worker in Spain?